 Your transcription usage analytics

-- Total sessions — how many times you've used dictation
+- Total sessions — how often you use dictation

-- Time saved — estimated time saved vs. typing at 40 WPM
+- Time saved — estimated vs. typing at 40 WPM

-- Usage by app — which applications you dictate in most
+- Usage by app — where you dictate most

-- Daily activity — bar chart showing your dictation patterns through the week
+- Daily activity — bar chart of your week

-The "Time Saved" metric compares your dictation speed against an average typing speed of 40 WPM.
-If you dictate at 130 WPM, that's 3x faster — and the time savings compound over weeks and months.
+"Time Saved" compares your speaking speed to average typing (40 WPM).
+If you dictate at 130 WPM, that's 3x faster.
+The savings add up.

 - Full transcription text